devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 In addition to real physical decks, Cockpitdecks offers *Web Decks* rendered in a browser window.

+Web Decks were first developed as a tool to speed up deck page creation, but Web Decks turned out to be fast and available everywhere, in particular on tablets.

 ![[virtualdecks.jpg]]

 A Web Deck behaves like their physical counterparts, with limitations inherent to presentation in a browser window.
 In a nutshell, a web deck has an optional background image (or a uniform background color), and buttons laid over it.
 Buttons can be of four main types: